Encouraging NMAHPs to engage in research

 This strategy is being led in collaboration with Oxford Brookes University, ensuring that it is both relevant and aligned with the needs of those it serves.

-Research Themes with Opportunities for NMAHPs
+Research Themes with opportunities for NMAHPs

 NMAHPs have the chance to contribute to and gain experience in research across OH BRC Themes.